irlnathan/s-assoc-docs/associations2.md

 app.js
 Gruntfile.js
 package.json
 README.md
 ```

 Now that the project is created I'll move on to models.

 ##What are models?
-The term model is one of those over-loaded words that can cause a bunch of confusion.
-Therefore, I want to provide some context for how I'm using the term `model` in this discussion.
-For my purposes a `model` is a group of attributes that describes some thing.
-For example, I want to create a User `model` that consists of a single attribute:  **name**.
+The term [**model**]() is one of those over-loaded words that can cause a bunch of confusion.
+Therefore, I want to provide some context for how I'm using the term "model" in this discussion.
+For my purposes, a **model** is a representation of a set of structured data, usually corresponding with a table in a SQL database or a collection in databases like MongoDB, Redis, or Riak.

+##When do I use models?
+Models are useful any time I want to store, retrieve, update, and/or delete data in my app.
+For instance, my app might need to save the data entered into a web form to a model.
+Or I might find some [records]() stored in one of my models in order to display a dynamic list of orders or receipts.

+### Defining models

+A model is defined by group of [attributes]() that describe a particular _thing_ or _entity_.

+For example, I want to create a `User` model that consists of a single attribute:  `name`.

 <table>
 <tr>